 - Al Ghad (May 20, 2022 – in Arabic):

 Our very first cohort launched this week in Amman, Jordan, as 18 women gathered for an intensive two-day bootcamp.
 Over the next three months, they will dig deeper into the world of digital resilience through workshops and webinars.
-Reaching back out to the community, they will also form sub-groups to drive awareness campaigns, roundtable discussions, in-depth media reports, engagement with members of parliament, and beyond.
+They will also form sub-groups to develop plans to reach back out to their communities.
+That will include driving awareness campaigns, roundtable discussions, in-depth media reports, engagement with members of parliament, and more.

-The fuel for this project is the commitment of the women who’ve stepped forward in Amman.
-Each brings unique insight and experience to the table.
-What they share is a determination to protect women’s safety and strengthen civil society in their own national and regional contexts.
+We’re so impressed by the women who’ve stepped forward in Amman.
+Each brings unique insight, expertise and experience to the table.
+What they share is a determination to protect women’s safety in their own professional and regional contexts.

-The SecDev Foundation is pleased to support this initiative through our [email protected] program, in partnership with The Information and Research Center (King Hussein Foundation).
-This cohort-based project is the first of its kind for [email protected] and for Jordan, and it will serve as a pilot for upcoming capacity-strengthening initiatives in Tunisia and Morocco.
+The SecDev Foundation is pleased to support this initiative through our Salam@ program, in partnership with The Information and Research Center (King Hussein Foundation).
+This cohort-based project is the first of its kind for Salam@ and for Jordan, and it will serve as a pilot for upcoming capacity-strengthening initiatives in Tunisia and Morocco.

-[email protected] promotes digital resilience for women, youth and civil society organizations in the Middle East and North Africa.
-Through awareness campaigns, training, technical assistance and psychosocial support, we aim to change perceptions and behaviors around digital safety, raise public awareness and build sustainable capacity for people to work safely online. [email protected] is active in Jordan, Algeria, Tunisia, Morocco, Kuwait, Bahrain and Libya.
+With Foundation support, Salam@ promotes digital resilience for women, youth and civil society organizations in the Middle East and North Africa.
+The team delivers locally-tailored training, awareness campaigns, digital clinics, technical assistance and psychosocial support.
+Salam@ is active in Jordan, Algeria, Tunisia, Morocco, Kuwait, Bahrain and Libya.